Is home emergency cover worth it?

 3. What isn’t covered by home emergency cover?

-4. Home Emergency Cover costs: What you need to know
+4. Home emergency cover costs: What you need to know

-5. Is Home Emergency Cover worth it?
+5. How much is Home Emergency Cover with HomeServe?

-What is Home Emergency Cover and how does it work?
+What is home emergency cover, and how does it work?

 A home emergency insurance policy covers your expenses for fixing urgent issues in your home, like an electrical failure or your boiler breaking down.